International Bioethics Research Training Program (USA + developing countries)

-The Biothics grants from the Fogarty International Center of the NIH supports the mentored training of a sustainable critical mass of bioethics scholars in low and middle-income country (LMIC) research-intensive institutions with the capabilities to conduct original empirical or conceptual ethics research that addresses challenging issues in health research and research policy in these countries as well as provide research ethics leadership to their institutions, governments and international research organizations.
+The International Bioethics Research Training Program from the Fogarty International Center of the NIH support the mentored training of a sustainable critical mass of bioethics scholars in low and middle-income country (LMIC) research-intensive institutions with the capabilities to conduct original empirical or conceptual ethics research that addresses challenging issues in health research and research policy in these countries as well as provide research ethics leadership to their institutions, governments and international research organizations.
 An application may be submitted by an eligible foreign institution (in collaboration with a U.S. Institution) or by an eligible domestic (U.S.) institution that demonstrates collaborations with an LMIC institution named in the application.
 The definition of LMIC is based on the World Bank classification.
 Non-U.S. applicants must be citizens of LMICs.
 Applicants may apply for up to 230,000 USD in direct costs per year for up to 5 years.